gpeyton/ai-devotional/devotional/index_Q2.md

 The importance of developing self-discipline and restraint in our daily choices.
 *Hymn*: Have Thine Own Way, Lord

-### Day 3: What Are the Benefits Which in This Life Do Accompany or Flow from Justification, Adoption, and Sanctification?
+### Day 3: What Is a Change of Heart Called?
-*Catechism Q36*: What are the benefits which in this life do accompany or flow from justification, adoption, and sanctification?
+*Catechism Q39*: What is a change of heart called?
-*Catechism A*: The benefits which in this life do accompany or flow from justification, adoption, and sanctification, are, assurance of God's love, peace of conscience, joy in the Holy Ghost, increase of grace, and perseverance therein to the end.
+*Catechism A*: Regeneration.
 *Hymn*: Blessed Assurance

 ### Day 4: Good